 In today's economic environment, ESG (environmental, social and governance) - related risks are quickly becoming something businesses cannot ignore.
 The World Economic Forum's Global Risk Report 2018 outlines the growing severity and frequency of ESG related risks over the past 10 years, and this report makes it clear that both the threats and opportunities arising from ESG cannot be ignored.

-Please join us on Thursday, April 25 for an ESG - focused discussion led by Paul DeNicola, a Principal in PwC’s Governance Insights Center.
+Members and guests gathered on April 25 for an ESG - focused discussion led by Paul DeNicola, a Principal in PwC’s Governance Insights Center.

-Paul, Ray Cameron, Managing Director, BlackRock Investment Stewardship, and Doug Harmon, lead Partner of Parker Poe’s Security & Corporate Governance Group, will address questions about ESG that your board should be asking such as:
+Paul, Ray Cameron, Managing Director, BlackRock Investment Stewardship, and Doug Harmon, lead Partner of Parker Poe’s Security & Corporate Governance Group, addressed questions about ESG that your board should be asking such as:

 What is the ESG landscape and why do ESG related risks matter for business?